 A local not-for-profit theater troupe, the Tar River Players' mission is to provide high-quality productions to Tarboro and the surrounding areas.
 They produce four shows per year (in February, April, June, and October) and spend the summer leading theater workshops for local children.
 Past performances include Alice in Wonderland, The Stories of Beatrix Potter, The Education of Miss Ida, You Can't Take It With You, Mornings at Seven, To Kill a Mockingbird, The Real Thing, Plaza Suite, Spoon River Anthology, Inherit the Wind, and Anne of Green Gables.

 Arts are celebrated year-round in Tarboro!
 Come in May for the Happening on the Common, a well-loved arts festival featuring everything from paintings and photography to Christmas ornaments, scented candles, and leatherwork.
-Stick around to learn from skilled gardeners from across the region at the Blount-Bridgers Garden Symposium.
 In June, The North Carolina Symphony performs under the stars on our beautiful town common.
 The Downtown Live concert series runs all summer long, bringing entertainment to the center of Tarboro.
 Join us in November for the Brewgrass Celebration; nothing beats sipping craft beer to the sound of bluegrass!
-Finally, the North Carolina Symphony returns in December for a Christmas Concert to finish the year up right!
+The North Carolina Symphony returns in December for a Christmas Concert at Edgecombe Community College's Keihin Auditorium as one of the many highlight's of the Town's Tar River Christmas Event which also features a tree lighting ceremony, horse drawn carriage rides. caroling, and a historic homes tour.
+Finally,